abdulgig/info_threefold_now/src/collaboration/freeflow_connect/freeflow_connect.md

 ### Deploy

-The
+_The solution needs to appear in the threefold now one click solutions board.
+Needs to be linked and an explanation (high level depending on how good the local explanation in the deployment process is needs to be provided here_

-create widget which does following, widget needs to be here in iframe
+_create widget which does following, widget needs to be here in iframe_

 <!--